johertrich/simple_torch_NFFT/readme.md

-# PyTorch Implementation of the NFFT and Fast Kernel Sums
+# PyTorch NFFT and Fast Kernel Summation via Slicing

 In this library, we implement the following methods: